frnprt/GitProfileSwitcher/README.md

 ## Introduction
 Git Credentials Switcher (gitcs) is a tiny personal project to keep multiple ```user.name``` and ```user.email``` at hand.

-It allows instantly switching to a preset of git credentials without having to manually rewrite them every time.
+It allows to instantly switch to a preset of git credentials without having to manually rewrite them every time.

 It is mainly targeted to those devs who prefer to have many different accounts/emails and want to use different credentials in commits depending on the origin domain.
 The program has been made completely interactive via the Python [inquirer](https://github.com/magmax/python-inquirer) package.